Artur Boruc: Southampton

 On 22 September 2012, Boruc joined Premier League club Southampton on a one-year deal.
 He made his debut on 20 October in a 4–1 defeat away to West Ham United at Upton Park.

 On 28 October 2012, he was allegedly involved in an incident following Tottenham Hotspur's second goal, when he responded to the jeers coming from behind him by sarcastically applauding the home fans, before throwing a water bottle in their direction.
 The incident resulted in Boruc being dropped from the side.

 Despite the early controversy in his Southampton career, Boruc regained his place in the first team and played in all the club's league matches from 1 January 2013 to the end of the season.
 On 9 March 2013 in a league match against Norwich City at Carrow Road, Boruc saved a penalty in the 90th minute from Grant Holt.
 The game finished 0–0, with Southampton winning a point in their bid to avoid relegation.
 Boruc's form since returning to the Southampton first team resulted in manager Mauricio Pochettino expressing a desire for Boruc to be signed up on a longer-term deal at Southampton.
 On 18 April 2013 this wish was realised when Boruc signed a new 2-year contract for the club.
-Southampton's 1–1 draw with Sunderland on 12 May 2013 ensured their Premier League status for the following season, and they eventually finished in 14th place at the end of season.
+Southampton's 1–1 draw with Sunderland on 12 May 2013 ensured their Premier League status for the following season, and they eventually finished in 14th place at the end of that season.